 Chipmunk Eastern chipmunks are small, brown, ground-dwelling squirrels.
 They are 5 to 6 inches long and weigh 3 ounces.
 Two tan and 5 black longitudinal stripes occur on the back, and 2 tan and 2 brown stripes occur on each side of the face.
 The stripes end at the rump.
 The tail is 3 to 4 inches long and hairy.

 Least chipmunks are the smallest of the chipmunks.
 Typically, they are 3 to 4½ inches long and weigh 1 to 2 ounces.
 Color varies from yellow-gray with tawny dark stripes (Badlands, South Dakota) to gray-tawny-brown with black stripes (Wisconsin and Michigan).
 The stripes continue to the base of the tail.

-Chipmunks often are confused with 13-lined ground squirrels and red squirrels (Tamiasciurus hudsonicus).
+Chipmunks often are confused with 13-lined ground squirrels (Spermophilus tridecemlineatus) and red squirrels (Tamiasciurus hudsonicus).
 When startled, a ground squirrel carries its tail horizontally along the ground; chipmunks carry their tails upright.
 Red squirrels are larger than chipmunks, have bushier tails, and lack longitudinal stripes.
 Red squirrels spend a great deal of time in trees, while chipmunks spend most of their time on the ground, although they can climb trees.